You’ve booked the trip and can’t wait to go. The part you’re dreading? Packing.

 Hotels and vacation rentals typically provide essential toiletries.
 Other items can be purchased at your destination.

-This list can help you decide what’s worth taking off your packing list.
+Besides the obvious hotel standards, like shampoo, conditioner, and lotion, this list can help you decide what’s worth taking off your packing list.